MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### DiscoverPageContextEnabled

-  #### Enable Discover access to page contents for AAD profiles
+  #### Enable Discover access to page contents for AAD profiles (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 127.
   #### Supported versions:

   - On Windows and macOS since 113, until 127

   #### Description

   This policy has been obsoleted as of Edge 127.
 Two new Edge Policies have taken its place.
-Those policies are CopilotPageContext (Control Copilot access to page contents for AAD profiles), and CopilotCDPPageContext (Control Copilot with Commerical Data Protection access to page contents for AAD profiles).
+Those policies are CopilotPageContext (Control Copilot access to page contents for AAD profiles), and CopilotCDPPageContext (Control Copilot with Commercial Data Protection access to page contents for AAD profiles).

 This policy did not allow for separate control of Copilot and Copilot with Commercial Data Protection.
 The new policies allow separate control of these versions of Copilot.
 The new policies also allow admins to force-enable Copilot access to Edge page contents by enabling the policy, whereas DiscoverPageContextEnabled only allowed force-disabling of Copilot page access.